8 Essential python libraries for mastering data quality checks

 mean_val = np.nanmean(array)

-Replacing NaN Values
+Replacing NaN values

 array_no_nan = np.nan_to_num(array, nan=-1)